jxburros/CardSpoke/SCHEMA.md

 ## Fallback & Compatibility
 - On incompatible schema, block Extensions and prompt users with remediation steps.
 - Provide read-only access if feasible when migrations cannot complete.
 - Extensions must declare `schema_compatibility` and refuse to run on older schemas.
+Include the expected `cardspoke_*` preference keys any Extension consumes so mismatched schemas do not wipe toggles.

 ## Testing Migrations
 - Add uvu tests for each migration path (happy path + failure cases).